The Best Credit Cards for Seniors in 2025

 - Rewards can be redeemed as statement credits, gift cards, and more

-- Highlights: 0% intro APR for the first 18 months on balance transfers
+- Highlights: Zero percent intro APR for the first 18 months on balance transfers

 Older adults who want something simple will appreciate the Citi Double Cash Card.
-This $0-annual-fee Mastercard gives you 2 percent cash back on all purchases, regardless of the point of purchase or category.
+This Mastercard has no annual fee and gives you 2 percent cash back on all purchases, regardless of the point of purchase or category.
 You’ll earn 1 percent cash back when you make a purchase and then 1 percent cash back when you pay off that purchase.
 Citi calls their cash back “ThankYou Points,” which you can redeem for statement credits, checks, gift cards, and direct deposits.

 Pros & Cons:Pros About Citi Double Cash Card